-Mobile malware and mobile device security poses a range businesses threats, especially to those who favour BYOD.
-In light of the recent PC malware viruses such as the Zepto and RAA Malware, many businesses remain unaware that there is also a large amount of mobile malware in circulation.
+Mobile Malware and mobile device security poses a range businesses threats, especially to those who favour Bring Your Own Device (BYOD) and remote working policies.
+In light of PC Malware viruses such as the Zepto and RAA Malware, many businesses remain unaware that there is also a large amount of mobile Malware in circulation.

 Public Wi-Fi networks that do not require a password to join them, lack sufficient encryption and are likely insecure.
 This provides a great opportunity for cyber criminals to access and steal almost all information on a user’s mobile device.
 And, as the hacker sits in between the device and the public Wi-Fi it is connected to, the user remains unaware all their information (and potentially highly sensitive company data) is actually being extracted.

-By educating employees of the dangers of using insecure public Wi-Fi, which is not common knowledge for most, businesses can help to mitigate potential threats and help avoid any unwanted attacks and data theft.
+By educating employees of the dangers of using insecure public Wi-Fi businesses can help to mitigate potential threats and help avoid any unwanted attacks and data theft.
 It is also crucial that acceptable Wi-Fi usage outside the office environment is publicised to employees and enforced.

 A Man-in-the-Middle attack is carried out by cyber criminals exploiting a security flaw in the unencrypted public Wi-Fi router, they scan the data between the router and connected devices.
 The attacker will target a user of the public Wi-Fi hotspot that is in communication with someone outside of the public Wi-Fi hotspot e.g. a colleague in the office.
 They can then intercept communication between those two people and any personal data being sent.
 This form of attack can often go undetected.
 Man-in-the-Middle attacks can occur on any type of device including mobiles and tablets.